microtrain/bootcamp/13-Express/02-Express.md

 git clone git@github.com:YOUR-GITHUB-ACCOUNT/mean.example.com.git
 ```

-Create an Express based website, we will use PUG as our template engine.
+Create an Express-based website, we will use PUG as our template engine.

 Setup ExpressJS with Pug
 ```sh